RTEMS/rtems-docs/eng/req/items.rst

 This type refines the :ref:`SpecTypeInterfaceItemType` though the ``interface-type`` attribute if the value is ``appl-config-option``.
 This set of attributes specifies an application configuration option.
-All explicitly defined attributes shall be specified.
-The following attributes are explicitly defined for this type:
+All explicit attributes shall be specified.
+The explicit attributes for this type are:

 appl-config-option-type
     The attribute value shall be a :ref:`SpecTypeName`.
 It shall be the